mrpmorris/Reducible/Source/Tutorials/03-CompositeReducers/README.md

 Note that the composite reducer returns `false` when the delta `UpdateValues(4)` state is reduced.
 This is because both the `oddNumberReducer` and `evenNumberReducer` that it composes into a single reducer have ***When*** clauses that prevent them from reducing values as high as `4`.

+### Summary
+Combining reducers allows us to keep our individual reducers small and focused on a single goal, whilst allowing for complex state changes.